aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to DOCM via .NET" h2=".NET API to Export CGM to DOCM on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents in various formats.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful API that enables developers to convert CGM files to DOC format.
+It provides a wide range of features such as text extraction, image extraction, page manipulation, and more.
+It also supports a variety of other formats such as PDF, XPS, and HTML.

+The Document Processing API, Aspose.Words for .NET, is a powerful API that enables developers to render DOC files to DOCM format.
+It provides a wide range of features such as document manipulation, text manipulation, document conversion, and more.
+It also supports a variety of other formats such as DOCX, RTF, and HTML.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert CGM file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOCM.
+Aspose.Total for .NET is a great tool for developers who need to add document manipulation and conversion features to their .NET applications.
+With the powerful PDF Processing API, Aspose.PDF for .NET, developers can easily convert CGM files to DOC format.
+And with the powerful Document Processing API, Aspose.Words for .NET, developers can easily render DOC files to DOCM format.
+With Aspose.Total for .NET, developers can easily add document manipulation and conversion features to their .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}